 - Stefan Sport Center, (089) 40 40 46

 Germany is slowly making progress with its supermarkets stocking a selection of products from all around the world as well as independent stores stocking a range of products from various countries.
-If you're not able to find certain products it may be worth looking at a specialty store.
+If you’re not able to find certain products it may be worth looking at a speciality store.
 Here is a small list of stores throughout the city.

 Karstadt at Hauptbahnhof

 British All Sorts